texcindy99/Coursera_Find_Location_For_New_Pet_Store_In_Manhattan/README.md

 ## Project Motivation <a name="motivation"></a>

 This is Coursera data science capstone project: find the best neighborhood to open a new pet store in Manhattan.
-I was interestested in using venue information of Manhattan neighborhoods together with neighborhood retail and apartment rental price data to better understand:
+I was interested in using venue information of Manhattan neighborhoods together with neighborhood retail and apartment rental price data to better understand:

 1. Which venue information in Manhattan neighborhoods are related to pet stores?
 2. What are the relationship between venue information and pet store?